How Far Are We from Generating Missing Modalities with Foundation Models?: Discussion

 \section{Discussion}

-\textbf{Q1: How far are we from predicting missing modalities using foundation models in a training-free manner?} Multimodal foundation models hold promise for plug-and-play missing modality prediction, with applications spanning healthcare, scientific discovery, and daily-life assistance.
+\textbf{Q1: How far are we from generating missing modalities using foundation models in a training-free manner?} Multimodal foundation models hold promise for plug-and-play missing modality generation, with applications spanning healthcare, scientific discovery, and daily-life assistance.
 This work offers a systematic evaluation of current progress toward this goal.
 Our results highlight two key challenges.
-First, predicting missing audio remains substantially more difficult than vision or text.
+First, generating missing audio remains substantially more difficult than vision or text.
 Second, existing models struggle to capture deep cross-modal relationships—particularly in vision-text settings.
 While incorporating an explicit miner module partially alleviates these issues, most models still lack output verification mechanisms, contributing to hallucinations and inconsistencies.
 Addressing these limitations will require enhanced semantic reasoning across modalities and robust validation strategies.
-We hope our findings encourage future efforts toward more reliable and unified multimodal foundation models.
+We hope our findings encourage future efforts toward more reliable and unified large multi-modal models.

 \textbf{Q2: What enables a pre-trained generator to produce the desired missing modality?} Our analysis shows that the introduction of miner and ranking modules substantially improves generation quality.
 However, these improvements are achieved indirectly—by refining generation instructions—rather than by enabling the generator to truly understand what should be emphasized or generated.
 This limitation stems from the prevalent reliance on text-only prompts.
 Prior studies~\cite{wang2024emu3, chen2025janus, hurst2024gpt} suggest that integrating additional modalities can enhance generation performance.
 We argue that empowering generators to jointly interpret both instruction prompts and external multimodal cues is essential for advancing future generation capabilities.